OtoTheory

 • Try the preset "I - V - vi - IV" first (very popular progression)

-• Choose from 20 presets (50 in Pro)
+• Choose from 50+ presets (all free)

 • Sound plays immediately so you can hear how it sounds